How much do polished concrete floors cost?

 |Basement||$2,000 – $8,000|

-- Wide variety of colors, patterns, design options.
+Wide variety of colors, patterns, and design options

 Cost To Polish Existing Concrete Floors

 The average cost to polish existing concrete floors is $3 to $15 per square foot, depending on the job size, prep work, and complexity.
-Concrete surface repairs and design, stamping, staining, and sealing work can add $1 to $10 per square foot or more to the overall cost.
+Concrete surface repairs and design, stamping, staining, and sealing work can add $1 to $10+ per square foot to the overall cost.

 |Task||Cost Per Square Foot||Description|